pognetwork/champ/docs/operators/installation.md

 # Installation

-POG.network is currently not production ready.
+POG.network is currently not production-ready.
 To try out our latest version, you can [download our pre-build binaries](https://github.com/pognetwork/champ/releases) or run our latest [docker image](https://github.com/pognetwork/champ/pkgs/container/champ).

 # Configuration